MicrosoftDocs/azure-stack-docs/azure-stack/mdc/operator/azure-stack-node-actions-tzl.md

    View the following information:

    - The list of individual nodes
-   - Operational Status (see list below)
+   - Operational State (see list below)
-   - Power Status (running or stopped)
+   - Power State (Running or Stopped)
    - Server model
    - IP address of the baseboard management controller (BMC)
    - Total number of cores